gofynd/fdk-client-swift/documentation/application/USER.md

 | body | SendEmailForgotOtpRequestSchema | yes | Request body |

-Sends a one-time password to the user's forgot email for verification request.
+Use this API to send an Forgot OTP to an email ID.

 *Returned Response:*